Glycohemoglobin (HbA1c, A1c)Skip to the navigation

-Glycohemoglobin (A1c) is a blood test that checks the amount of sugar (glucose) bound to the hemoglobin in the red blood cells.
+A glycohemoglobin test, or hemoglobin A1c, is a blood test that checks the amount of sugar (glucose) bound to the hemoglobin in the red blood cells.
 When hemoglobin and glucose bond, a coat of sugar forms on the hemoglobin.
 That coat gets thicker when there's more sugar in the blood.
 A1c tests measure how thick that coat has been over the past 3 months, which is how long a red blood cell lives.
-People who have diabetes or other conditions that increase their blood glucose levels have more glycohemoglobin than normal.
+People who have diabetes or other conditions that increase their blood glucose levels have more glycohemoglobin (sugar bound to hemoglobin) than normal.

 An A1c test can be used to diagnose prediabetes or diabetes.
 The A1c test checks the long-term control of blood glucose levels in people with diabetes.
 Most doctors think checking an A1c level is the best way to check how well a person is controlling his or her diabetes.

 A home blood glucose test measures the level of blood glucose only at that moment.
 Blood glucose levels change during the day for many reasons, including medicine, diet, exercise, and the level of insulin in the blood.

 It is useful for a person who has diabetes to have information about the long-term control of blood sugar levels.
 The A1c test result does not change with any recent changes in diet, exercise, or medicines.

 Glucose binds to hemoglobin in red blood cells at a steady rate.
 Since red blood cells last 3 to 4 months, the A1c test shows how much glucose is in the plasma part of blood.
 This test shows how well your diabetes has been controlled in the last 2 to 3 months and whether your diabetes treatment plan needs to be changed.